Newtonian limit of Einsteinian gravity: from dynamics of Solar system to dynamics of stars in spiral galaxies: Space, Time and Space-Time in Classical and Quantum Mechanics and General Relativity. Bertrand Spacetimes

 \textsl{For a given} \textsl{set of orthogonal polynomials find the corresponding many-body operator for which such set of orthogonal polynomials forms the complete set of} \textsl{eigenfunctions}.

 At the level of orthogonal polynomials of one variable relevant for all exactly solvable two-body problems of quantum mechanics, one can think about the related problem of finding all potentials in one-dimensional radial Schr\"{o}dinger's equation, e.g. equation (A.1), leading to the hypergeometric-type solutions.
-Very fortunately, such a task was accomplished already by Natanzon [53].
+Very fortunately, such a task was accomplished already by Natanzon [$57$].
 Subsequently, his results were re investigated by many authors with help of different methods, including SGA.
-To our knowledge, the most complete recent summary of the results, including potentials and spectra can be found in the paper by Levai [54].
+To our knowledge, the most complete recent summary of the results, including potentials and spectra can be found in the paper by Levai [$58$].
 Even this (very comprehensive) paper does not cover all aspects of the problem.
-For instance, it does not mention the fact that these results had been extended to relativistic equations such as Dirac and Klein-Gordon for which similar analysis was made by Cordero with collaborators [55].
+For instance, it does not mention the fact that these results had been extended to the relativistic equations such as Dirac and Klein-Gordon for which similar analysis was made by Cordero with collaborators [$59$].
 In all cited cases (relativistic and non relativistic) the underlying symmetry group was SO(2,1).
-The results of Appendix A as well as of all other already listed references can be traced back to the classically written papers by Bargmann [56] and Barut and Fronsdal [57] on representations of SO(2,1) Lorentz group.
-Furthermore, the discovered connection \ of this problematics with supersymmetric quantum mechanics [58,59] can be traced back to the 19th century works by Gaston Darboux.
-The fact that representations of the \textsl{planar} SO(2,1) Lorentz group are sufficient to cover all known exactly solvable two-body problems (instead of the full SO(3,1) Lorentz group!) is quite remarkable and intuitively unexpected.
-It is also sufficient for purposes of this work but leaves open the question : Will use of the full Lorentz group produce exactly solvable quantum mechanical problems not accounted by the SO(2,1) group symmetry? \ Since the answer to this problem is not affecting the results of the next section, we leave study of this problem outside the scope of this work.
-Instead, we proceed with our main task-quantization of Solar System dynamics- in the next section.
+The results of Appendix A as well as of all other listed references can be traced back to the classically written papers by Bargmann [$60$] and Barut and Fronsdal [$61$] on representations of SO(2,1) Lorentz group.
+Furthermore, subsequently discovered connection \ of this problematics with supersymmetric quantum mechanics [$62,63$] can be traced back to the 19th century works by Gaston Darboux.
+The fact that representations of the \textsl{planar} SO(2,1) Lorentz group are sufficient to describe all known exactly solvable two-body problems (instead of the full SO(3,1) Lorentz group!) is remarkable and intuitively unexpected.
+It is also sufficient for the purposes of this work but leaves open the question : Will use of the full Lorentz group produce exactly solvable quantum mechanical problems not accounted by the SO(2,1) group symmetry? \ Since the answer to this problem is not affecting the results of the next section, we leave study of this problem outside the scope of this work.
+Instead, we would like to provide an independent arguments in support of just obtained results.